Last Updated on: 27th September 2023, 08:34 am

 This misalignment causes an overgrown or misshapen beak, making it difficult for pineapple green cheek parrots to eat, drink, and file their beaks down.
 It’s usually due to injury or a genetic abnormality.

-Unfortunately, affected parrots rarely show symptoms until an organ or system is severely compromised.
-However, when symptoms show, they include the following:
+Affected parrots rarely show symptoms until an organ is severely compromised.
+When symptoms are displayed, they include the following:

 - Fluffed feathers.

-Pineapple green cheek conure parrots make good pets for those with time, energy, and love to give.
-They can become fun playmates and loving companion birds for several decades.
+Pineapple green cheek conures make good pets for people with time, energy, and love to give.
+They can become fun playmates and loving companion birds for 2-3 decades.